DuoerZhang/Delay_Phase_Generative_Diffusion_Model/README.md

 ```
 python Main.py
 ```
+You can change the mode by setting `state` to `Train` or `eval`

-Training outputs will be located in the model directory as specified in the param file.
+Training and generated outputs will be located in the model directory as specified in the param file.